-Alzheimer's looming - NewsBreak
+Alzheimer's Looming - NewsBreak

-DEAR ANNIE: My grandfather had severe Alzheimer’s disease.
+Dear Annie: My grandfather had severe Alzheimer's disease.
 Unfortunately, it lasted for a while.
 He was fine before he hit 75.
 Occasionally, he would forget things, but it was not a big deal.
 As he aged, his memory got worse and his ability to forget things increased.
 By 80, he was bad.
-He didn’t know who some of his kids were, and talking to him was painful at best.
+He didn't know who some of his kids were, and talking to him was painful at best.
 By 85, he was completely gone.
 He sang songs like a child.
 He knew nothing about his own life or his family.
-Mercifully, he died at 85.www.clintonherald.com
+Mercifully, he died at 85.www.arcamax.com

 Comments / 0